I'm currently in the process of creating sub-categories. Please excuse any disorder.

 N

-Novice (CLRG) (in North America): The third level, for those who have placed first, second, or third as an advanced beginner.
+Novice (CLRG) (in North America): The third level.
+Advancing to Novice depends on your region/school.
 This is often when dancers get their first solo costume and steps become more complex.
-You must win first to advance to the next level.
+You must typically win first to advance to the next level (Prizewinner).

 O